stratacommons/stratacommons.github.io/docs/organizer_admin_faq/pinning.md

 parent: Organizer Admin FAQ
 ---

-# How to pin an important conversation to the top of the conversation service.
+# Pinning an important conversation.

 *My council wants to keep the AGM documents at the top of the message board for the next couple of weeks.
 How do I do this?*